gildesmarais/website/_posts/2020-04-10-working-productively.md

 I made one conscious exception: my watch vibrates when I receive a message of a few important people in my life.

-If you want any synchronous communication with me (a phone call, a meeting, …) then I advise you to sent a calendar invitation with a fixed date and time.
-Or become efficient in typing and sending emails :)
+If you want any synchronous communication with me (a phone call, a meeting, …) then I advise you to send a calendar invitation with a fixed date and time.
+Or become efficient in typing and sending emails. :)
 I do not send voice messages, they're pesky and I would not want to receive those, too.
 If we're working in the same room, then please stop your devices from emitting sounds.
 It's the year 2020, come on already!